XMPro/Blueprints-Accelerators-Patterns/Source/3D Capability/Unity - Pumps/README.md

   * App Designer URL
   * App Designer Integration Key (Encrypted)

+For instructions on how to import <a href="https://documentation.xmpro.com/how-tos/import-export-and-clone#importing">click here</a>

 ## 1. Import the data stream

     * Simulate Pump Telemetry.xuc